Euxton: Transport

-Euxton is home to three listed railway bridges, Pincock Bridge, Old Station Bridge (Wigan Road) and Bay Horse Brow (Euxton Lane).
+Euxton is home to three listed railway bridges: Pincock Bridge, Old Station Bridge (Wigan Road) and Bay Horse Brow (Euxton Lane).
 There are also bridges on School Lane and Balshaw Lane.

-Preston Bus operate the Route 347 to Southport bi-hourly on weekdays.
+Bus services are operated primarily by Stagecoach Merseyside & South Lancashire.

 Sport

 The former ROF Chorley sports ground was used by English football team Bolton Wanderers as its training headquarters.
 On 19 February 2016, the training facility was sold by Bolton Wanderers to Wigan Athletic whilst on 1 September 2020 Wigan sold it to Preston North End.

 The village is also home to Euxton Corinthians F.C., Euxton Villa F.C., Euxton Girls F.C. and Euxton Cricket Club.
 Euxton Villa F.C. have a training ground on Runshaw Lane.